6 Symptoms And Causes Of Hand, Foot And Mouth Disease In Babies

 Holly, a mother of three, recounts the symptoms she noticed when her son contracted hand, foot, and mouth disease, “When Itty Bitty (the son) came down with a low-grade fever, I assumed teething.
 A few days later, I noticed some redness and bumps around his mouth.
 I thought it was a rash from drooling.
 Then he started getting bumps elsewhere.
 Eventually, those bumps grew in volume and congregated around his hands, feet, mouth, and diaper area.
 By the end of the week, I was pretty positive it was hand, foot, and mouth (i).”

-Several symptoms of HFMD resemble those of other diseases such as chickenpox, herpesiXA group of viruses that causes painful blisters around the mouth or genitals , and even strep throatiXA bacterial infection that causes a sore and scratchy throat .
+Several symptoms of HFMD resemble those of other diseases such as chickenpox, herpesiA group of viruses that causes painful blisters around the mouth or genitals , and even strep throatiA bacterial infection that causes a sore and scratchy throat .
 It means you are quite likely to get confused about what is happening with the baby.
-For this reason, it is best to take the baby to the doctor for an accurate diagnosis of the condition.
+Since many different viruses can cause HFMD, the presentation is not always the same.
+There are varieties where the child will only get skin signs or mouth lesions.
+For these reasons, it is best to take the baby to the doctor for an accurate diagnosis of the condition.

 How Is HFMD In Babies Diagnosed?